elixir-lang/elixir/docs/3_modules.md

-## Modules
+# 3 Modules

+In Elixir, you can group several functions into a module.
+In previous chapter, we have invoked for example functions from the module List:

+    iex> List.flatten [1,[2],3]
+    [1, 2, 3]

-In order to create a new module in Elixir, all we have to do is to call the `defmodule` macro passing its contents:
+In order to create our own modules in Elixir, all we have to do is to call the `defmodule` function and use `def` to define our functions:

+    iex> defmodule Math do
+    ...>   def sum(a, b) do
+    ...>     a + b
+    ...>   end
+    ...> end

+    iex> Math.sum(1, 2)
+    3

+## 3.1 Compilation

+Most of the times it is convenient to write modules into files so they can be compiled and re-used.
+Let's assume we have a file named `math.ex` with the following contents:

     defmodule Math do
       def sum(a, b) do